rudolfix/platform-frontend/packages/wallet/patches/README.md

 We need to patch typings given there is not way to force no hoist in transitive dependency, and we end up with invalid typings for `hoist-non-react-statics`.

+### @react-native-community/cli-platform-android

+Temporary patches gradle script to be aware of process working directory (see https://github.com/react-native-community/cli/issues/838).
+I see that new release handles cwd in a new way therefore after `react-native-cli` update please check if patch can be removed.
+In general if `App Center` `Android` build is green then we can assume it was fixed.